Want to photograph fireworks on July 4? Here are my sparkling secrets...

 Why you need a tripod and a camera remote…

-One of the best tripods is essential for the long exposures required to capture fireworks and, since you’ll only be moving your camera once or twice (if at all) during the shoot, your arms and back will thank you, anyway.
+One of the best tripods is essential for the long exposures required to capture fireworks, and since you’ll only be moving your camera once or twice (if at all) during the shoot, your arms and back will thank you, anyway.

-Personally, I tend to avoid the best camera remotes in favor of using an exposure delay mode when shooting long exposures.
+Normally, I tend to avoid the best camera remotes in favor of using an exposure delay mode when shooting long exposures.
 But remote shutter releases are essential when photographing fireworks because you need to time your shots to get the best spread of firework light trails.

 Why your batteries could drain faster…